hackerassociate/Terraform-Automate-EC2/README.md

-# Terraform-Automate-EC2
+## Terraform-Automate-EC2
-Automate EC2 using Terraform
+Automate EC2 using Terraform by Harshad